CPUjoker303/netlify2.0/content/posts/activity-tracker-for-tweens-best-buy.md

 [![](/uploads/garmin-pink.jpg)](https://www.amazon.com/gp/product/B07GLVFVBM/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B07GLVFVBM&linkCode=as2&tag=technikaya-20&linkId=81e3e8dc505011442e7c6c8a8c7bce32)

-First one is Garmin Vivofit Jr 2, and this kids activity tracker has Disney Princess pink design, and its band is very adjustable & easy to use.
+The first one is Garmin Vivofit Jr 2, and this kids' activity tracker has Disney Princess pink design, and its wrist band is very adjustable & easy to use.
 This fitness watch is water-resistant and seems very durable.
-By using this health band you will get great app experience and very easy to connect with your devices, and you can check all activity of your kids on your mobile devices or tablets in one click using parental control app.
+Using this health band, you will get an interactive app experience and very easy to connect with your devices.

+You can check your kids' activity on your mobile devices or tablets in one click using the parent control app.
+Parents can access duty management and recompense tools on the parent-controlled app, and the battery timing of VivoFit Jr 2 is very good.

-Parents can access duty management and recompense tools on the parent-controlled app, and the battery timing of VivoFit Jr 2 is very good, and the activity tracker Vivofit Jr comes with a user-replaceable battery.
-The Vivo jr2 fitness band requires one CR2 battery and no recharge needed for one year.
+The activity tracker Vivofit Jr comes with a user-replaceable battery.
+The Vivo jr2 fitness band requires one CR2 battery, and no recharge is needed for one year.
 The watch comes with a battery installed already.
 It is a round watch battery.
 When the battery finishes, you have to purchase a new one.

-If we talk about mobile connectivity with a family fitness tracker, it is very straightforward to connect with mobile devices and smart devices, and it can easily connect with both ios and android devices.
+Let's talk about mobile connectivity with a family fitness tracker.
+It is very straightforward to connect with mobile devices and smart devices, and it can easily connect with both ios and android devices.

-The health application helps Parent in tracking all fitness activities of children on the android smartphone easily.
-The mobile application is not for the enjoyment of kids; it is only used to manage fitness tracker watch.

 #### Specifications